MELBOURNE, Australia -- It felt in some ways like a discordant, minor-key finish to a major. But the trophy is just as shiny.

 Sumyk said the tears were understandable given the emotional discipline Azarenka had been forced to practice over the previous 48 hours.

-"I guess that gives you a little bit the level of difficulty, how difficult it was to earn that trophy again," Sumyk said, adding that he had never seen Azarenka deal with that much negativity from the stands.
+"I guess that gives you a little bit the level of difficulty, how difficult it was to earn that trophy again,'' Sumyk said, adding that he'd never seen Azarenka deal with that much negativity from the stands.

 The first incident necessitated heavy taping and the second a careful check for concussion symptoms.
 Li later said she blacked out for a couple of seconds.
 But the consistency that served her so well -- no pun intended -- in her semifinal rout of No. 2 Maria Sharapova deserted her even before the mishaps and Li didn't want to blame them for the result.

-Irrepressible, quick-witted Li joked through her postmatch news conference, alternating between self-deprecation and hilarious one-liners.
+The irrepressible, quick-witted Li joked through her postmatch press conference, alternating between self-deprecation and hilarious one-liners.
 Inevitably, one reporter raised the subject of Azarenka's much-debated timeout, which appeared to many fans and analysts to be an excuse to calm her clearly rattled nerves.
-(Azarenka maintains that she needed treatment for a "locked" rib that was preventing her from breathing properly.)
+(Azarenka maintained she needed treatment for a "locked" rib that was preventing her from breathing properly.)

-Azarenka said she considered what transpired during and after her semifinal "a learning experience."
+Azarenka said she considered what transpired during and after semifinal "a learning experience.''

 Kamakshi Tandon contributed to this story.